Spectral scheme for an energetic Fokker-Planck equation with $\kappa$-distribution steady states: Numerical simulations

 where we recall firstly that

 and secondly

 which, for $\kappa=3$ and with \eqref{expi}, yields

-The mass is also very precise (machine accuracy) for large $\kappa$-values, which comes from the fact that we have a more concentrated distribution function (close to a Maxwellien), such that no mass is lost with the {\it FD}-scheme.
-Compare this with the conservation of mass property of the {\it FD}-scheme, as shown in Figure \ref{INIT}.
-Secondly, the convergence rates of the solution towards the equilibrium is investigated in Figures \ref{asymp} for both schemes.
-These results are better than expected from the (non-optimal) mathematical time-decay Theorems \ref{Theorem_Dolbeault} and \ref{Thm_kappa} for the energetic Fokker-Planck equation. \\
+Secondly, the convergence of the solution towards the equilibrium is illustrated in Fig. \ref{asymp} for both schemes.
+The $log-log$ scale curve corresponding to the error in the $RC$-scheme is matching again very well with a function of the type $g(t)=(a+b\, t)^{-q}$, whereas the error curve corresponding to the $GS$-scheme is matching very well with a function of the type $E(t)=c-\lambda\, t$, permitting to underline the algebraic ($RC$) or exponential ($GS$) time-decay, however the decay rates are better than expected from the mathematical Theorems \ref{Theorem_Dolbeault} and \ref{Thm_kappa}, as explained earlier in Section \ref{SEC51}.

-Interesting is also to investigate how the spectral coefficients, namely ${\mathfrak a}_{2k}(t)$ for the {\it RC}-spectral method resp. $\alpha_k(t)$ for the {\it GS}-scheme behave in time as well as with respect to the index $k$.
-The time-dependence of the first coefficients is very well illustrated on Figure \ref{coef_time}.
+Interesting is also to investigate how the spectral coefficients, namely ${\mathfrak a}_{2k}(t)$ for the {\it RC}-method and $\alpha_k(t)$ for the {\it GS}-scheme, behave in time as well as with respect to the index $k$.
+The time-dependence of the first coefficients is plotted on Fig. \ref{coef_time}.
 One observes that for the $RC$-scheme only two coefficients survive in the asymptotic limit $t \rightarrow \infty$, namely ${\mathfrak a}_{0}(t) \rightarrow_{t \rightarrow \infty} 0.4626$ and ${\mathfrak a}_{2}(t)\rightarrow_{t \rightarrow \infty} -0.4567$, which is consistent with the fact, that we took $\kappa=3$.
 The $GS$-scheme requires in the asymptotic limit $t \rightarrow \infty$ only the first coefficient $\alpha_0(t)\rightarrow_{t \rightarrow \infty}1.000525$.
-To be more efficient, it could be a good idea, to adapt the number of used coefficients with time, meaning using lesser and lesser coefficients as time goes on.
-Such a strategy has been used in \cite{FC} by one of the authors, is however not followed here.
-The magnitude of the different coefficients at a fixed time instant $t_\star=0.2; \,\, 2;\,\, 10$ is illustrated in Figure \ref{coef_index}.
-These plots permit to see how much coefficients are needed at different time instants.\\
+To reduce complexity, it could be a good idea to adapt the number of used coefficients as time goes on, meaning use a large number of expansion terms in the initial time layer, whereas use fewer and fewer terms as the solution approaches the equilibrium.
+Such an adaptive strategy has been used in \cite{FC} by one of the authors.
+The magnitude of the different coefficients at a fixed instant $t_\star=0.2; \,\, 2;\,\, 10$ is illustrated in Fig. \ref{coef_index} in semi-log scale.
+These plots permit us to see how many coefficients are needed at different time instants in the simulation, as well as to evaluate the decay of the coefficients with respect to the index $k$, the rate seeming to be exponential, with the particularity that the $RC$-coefficients oscillate additionally.\\